* Pro-spending, pro-Europe SPD set to control German purse strings

 * Italian, Spanish and Portuguese yields drop

-* Outperformance over better-rated peers extends (Updates with latest price action, quotes)
+* Outperformance over better-rated peers extends (Writes through, adds graphic)

-LONDON, Feb 7 (Reuters) - Southern European government bond yields tumbled on Wednesday, extending a recent outperformance over peers on reports that Germany's pro-European, pro-spending Social Democrat party would head the finance ministry in a coalition government.
+LONDON, Feb 7 (Reuters) - Southern European government bond yields dropped on Wednesday and extended a recent outperformance over peers on reports that Germany's pro-European, pro-spending Social Democrat (SPD) party would head the finance ministry in a coalition government.

-German Chancellor Angela Merkel's conservatives and the centre-left SPD agreed to a coalition deal on Wednesday, taking it closer to a new government after months of political uncertainty.
+German Chancellor Angela Merkel's conservatives and the SPD agreed "in principle" on Wednesday on a coalition deal, sources involved in the talks said, taking Europe's economic powerhouse a step closer to a new government.

 "This news is positive for spreads and for anyone that wants a well-constructed and viable Europe.
 Investors in the higheryielding sovereigns in the euro area want that to happen so that we don't go through another crisis," said Peter Chatwell, head of rates strategy at Mizuho.